 - Gender mainstreaming must remain at the forefront in developing or revising policies and programs. - Traditional practices and perceptions that are discriminatory to women must be challenged to gain gender equality and equity in the sector. - Workshops targeting women, highlighting the rights afforded to women in Belize, and sessions to change their views of women's roles are needed. - Affirmative actions must be taken to ensure that women and youth are represented in national, community, and group decision-making spaces. - Project planning and implementation must take an intersectional approach regarding women's involvement in the sector.
 Factors such as age, ethnicity, geographic regions, or the gender power dynamic that impede their participation must be factored in. - Further research/analysis (from the labor side) is needed to determine the situation of work conditions and labor rights of women in the processing node. - Activities like the Women in Fisheries Forum can be scaled up and diversified.
 More forums are needed so that women (both duty and suitable bearers) can come together more frequently to discuss the issues that affect them.
-Adding a separate forum for men would allow for comparisons of concerns and a better understanding of the issues on the ground for both men and women. - A clear definition of who is recognized as "Women in Fisheries" within the Belizean context would help identify participants and measure project impacts. - Women are more comfortable at the post-harvesting node, - Many women are not too enthusiastic about being part of the harvesting node.
-The labor-intensive which lacks sexdisaggregated data. nature of the work, distance from home, the vulnerabilities they can face at sea or during harvesting activities, and the harsh exposure to elements for prolonged periods are deterrents.
+Adding a separate forum for men would allow for comparisons of concerns and a better understanding of the issues on the ground for both men and women. - A clear definition of who is recognized as "Women in Fisheries" within the Belizean context would help identify participants and measure project impacts. - Women are more comfortable at the post-harvesting node, which lacks sexdisaggregated data. can face at sea or during harvesting activities, and the harsh exposure to elements for prolonged periods are deterrents.
 To shift this thinking, support and capacity building could be provided to help them recognize their work beyond complementary or support roles and increase their knowledge of market access.